Research

 HERPETOFAUNAL EXPOS

 Reptiles and amphibians make popular pets!
-While the majority of the trade is legal and above board, here in North America, herpetofaunal trade can include wild-caught species of conservation concern, contribute to the spread of zoonoses, and result in the establishment of invasive populations.
-I am using herpetofaunal pet expos as a “model system” for understanding how in-person surveys of wildlife markets can be improved to bolster our ability to monitor trade and identify species that are rare and/or of conservation concern.
+My research group explores using herpetofaunal pet expos as a “model system” for understanding how in-person surveys of wildlife markets can be improved to bolster our ability to monitor trade and support a healthy exotic pet trade.

 ECOSYSTEM IMPACTS OF OVEREXPLOITATION

 Species are not affected equally by human-caused threats, with extinction risk depending on ecological traits such as diet specificity, abundance, and life-history strategy.
 In the case of commercial wildlife harvest, however, extinction risk can also be driven by traits that are desired by consumers, such as attractive coloration, unique morphological characteristics, or rarity.
-Importantly, species traits are often clustered within taxonomic groups, meaning consumer demand for certain morphological traits can result in incidental demand for ecological traits.
-Part of my research centers on analyzing these links between morphological traits and ecological traits to determine how patterns of exploitation disrupt processes at the community and ecosystem levels.
+Importantly, species traits are often clustered within taxonomic groups, meaning consumer demand for certain morphological traits can result in incidental demand for ecological traits, threatening the functioning of ecosystems.